Passive income vs. passion income

 Passive income, as the term implies, is money you earn on a regular basis with little or no effort required to maintain the cash flow after the income stream has begun.

-Common examples of passive income include rental properties, royalties from books (and other published work), and profitable businesses that you own but in which you have little (or no) active involvement.
+Common passive income examples include rental properties, royalties from books (and other published work), and profitable businesses that you own but in which you have little (or no) active involvement.

 My interest in passive income started early in life.
 When I was a boy, my father was drawn to the promise of easy money.
 (See?
 This is another example of how we inherit our money blueprints from our parents.)
 Dad was a serial entrepreneur, as I’ve mentioned before, but he was also drawn to multi-level marketing schemes.